India curbs FX outflows, targets gold imports in new rupee salvo

 "As and when we believe that the speculative pressure on the rupee is easing and the rupee is finding its stable environment, then the Reserve Bank of India and the government of India will revisit these restrictions and take an appropriate decision," Mayaram said.

-Traders had previously criticized mixed signals from government and central bank officials, saying it raised doubt about their resolve and contributed to the rupee's weakness.
+Traders had previously criticised mixed signals from government and central bank officials, saying it raised doubt about their resolve and contributed to the rupee's weakness.

 UGLY INFLATION